Travel.State.Gov > International Travel > Learn About Your Destination > Portugal International Travel Information

 Visit the Embassy of Portugal website for the most current visa information.

-If you transited through another Schengen country by air, sea or land enroute to Portugal without having registered your entry and you are not staying in a hotel or a similar tourist accommodation, you are subject to the requirement to register with local immigration officials within three working days of entering Portugal.
-You must document your entry to prove your length of stay.
-Request a stamp at an official point of entry, or download a declaration of entry (declaracão de entrada) from the Portuguese Immigration Service’s (SEF) website, and personally submit it to the nearest SEF office within three business days of entry.
-You must also present your passport.
+If you are not staying in a hotel or a similar tourist accommodation, you are required to register your presence in Portugal with the Portuguese Immigration Service (SEF) within three working days of entering Portugal.
+You must download a declaration of entry form (declaracão de entrada) from SEF's website and personally submit it to the nearest SEF office within three business days of entry.
 Failure to comply with these requirements will result in an administrative offense punishable with a fine from €60 to €160.

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Portugal.